 given or transferred to some other charitable institution having

 11. MEETINGS AND EXCURSIONS

-The Committee may arrange and approve programmes of
+The Committee may arrange and approve programmes of ordinary meetings

-members at convenient intervals and members may be requested to produce them at meetings as
+intervals and members may be requested to produce them at meetings as

 proof of current membership.
 Members may bring guests to such events

 subject to any rules which the Committee may make.
 Members of the

 public may attend lectures and such other functions as the Committee

 may determine.
-The Committee shall approve charges which may be at differential rates for admission to meetings or other events; and
+The Committee shall approve charges which may be

+differential rates for admission to meetings or other events; and

 such charges shall be suitably advertised.